-However, these will not necessarily be considered non-negotiable and the exact details of any agreement will be discussed with each potential licensee or collaborator individually.
+This guidance is not considered non-negotiable - and the exact details of any agreement will be discussed with each potential licensee or collaborator individually.

 In order to meet our mission of worldwide patient benefit, exclusive licenses will only be granted when they are essential to enable a licensee to commit the investment required to enable a product – for example a new drug – to reach the market.

 Licences to ‘know how’ or background intellectual property (IP) necessary for the application of an invention may be granted but this may be on a non-exclusive basis.